Colombia's San Andres island offers visitors turquoise waters, sandy beaches, and boatloads of beach bars.

 After a peaceful lunch at West View restaurant, I paid $6 to tour an old pirate cave called Cueva de Morgan (“Morgan's Cave”).

-And while it didn't seem worth my time, there was no harm done, and my entrance fee went to support the local economy.
+While this was one of the only tourist attractions that didn't seem worth my time, no harm was done, and my entrance fee supported the local economy.

 Food and Drink

-It's traditionally served with coconut rice, fried plantains, side salad, and a lime wedge.
+My favorite is a fried snapper (known in Spanish as “pargo”).
+It's traditionally served with coconut rice, fried plantains, a side salad, and a lime wedge.

 Rondon is a typical island meal made with coconut milk, seasonings, yucca, and fish or conch.